Vidofludimus Calcium

 ClinicalTrials.gov Identifier: NCT05134441 & NCT05201638

 Study Website: https://www.ensure-ms.com/The ongoing ENSURE program comprises two identical multicenter, randomized, double-blind phase 3 trials designed to evaluate the efficacy, safety and tolerability of vidofludimus calcium versus placebo in RMS patients.
-Each of the trials, titled ENSURE-1 and ENSURE-2, is expected to enroll approximately 1,050 adult patients with active RMS at more than 100 sites in more than 15 countries, including the United States, India and countries in Latin America, Central and Eastern Europe.
-Patients are being randomized in a double-blinded fashion to either 30 mg daily doses of vidofludimus calcium or placebo and the primary endpoint for both trials is time to first relapse up to 72 weeks.
-Key secondary endpoints include time to confirmed disability worsening based on Expanded Disability Status Scale, or EDSS, disability progression, volume of new T2-lesions, time to sustained clinically relevant changes in cognition, and percentage of whole brain volume change, grey matter volume and white matter volume.
+Each of the trials, titled ENSURE-1 and ENSURE-2, enrolled adult patients with active RMS at more than 100 sites in 15 countries, including the United States, India and countries in the Middle East and North Africa (MENA) region, Latin America, and Central and Eastern Europe.
+In total, 1,121 patients in ENSURE-1 and 1,100 patients in ENSURE-2 have been randomized in a double-blinded fashion to either 30 mg daily doses of vidofludimus calcium or placebo.
+The primary endpoint for both trials is time to first relapse up to 72 weeks.
+Secondary endpoints include time to confirmed disability worsening based on the Expanded Disability Status Scale, or EDSS, volume of new T2-lesions, time to sustained clinically relevant changes in cognition, and magnetic resonance imaging, or MRI-based endpoints.

 On October 22, 2024, Immunic announced a positive outcome of the non-binding, interim futility analysis of the phase 3 ENSURE program.
 An unblinded Independent Data Monitoring Committee, or IDMC, confirmed that predetermined futility criteria have not been met and recommended the trials should continue without changes, including no need for a potential upsizing.
 Immunic has remained blinded during the interim analysis and has not seen any of the data available to the IDMC to make their recommendations.